 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Thorne Bay - Kake is worth considering.

-One of the nice things about Thorne Bay - Kake is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Thorne Bay - Kake is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Thorne Bay - Kake in 2022 was $31,956, which is low income relative to Alaska, and middle income relative to the rest of the US.
 This equates to an annual income of $127,824 for a family of four.
 However, Thorne Bay - Kake contains both very wealthy and poor people as well.